-- (1) two years following termination of employment by reason of retirement, but not later than the option expiration date; - (2) 12 months following death or disability, in each case, not later than the option expiration date; and

-(3) 90 days following termination in other cases, but not later than the option expiration date.
+- (1) two years following termination of employment by reason of retirement, but not later than the option expiration date; - (2) 12 months following death or disability, in each case, not later than the option expiration date; and - (3) 90 days following termination in other cases, but not later than the option expiration date.

-Under our 2008 Stock Option Plan (the "2008 Plan"), in the event of a change-in-control, if the NEO's stock options will not be assumed, substituted, or cashed out, all outstanding unvested options will vest and become exercisable prior to the change-in-control.
+Under our 2008 Plan, in the event of a change-in-control, if the NEO's stock options will not be assumed, substituted, or cashed out, all outstanding unvested options will vest and become exercisable prior to the change-in-control.
 Upon consummation of the change-in-control event, all outstanding but unexercised options will be terminated.
-If the NEO's employment terminates without cause or for good reason within 12 months following a change-in-control, the NEO's unvested stock options granted under our 2008 Plan will become fully vested.

 All outstanding unvested options granted under the 2010 Plan to Mr. Casady and Mr. Moore prior to January 1, 2014 will vest upon the occurrence of a change-in-control, pursuant to their award agreements.
+Messrs.
+Casady and Moore are the only executives with award agreements that provide for accelerated vesting on a "single trigger" basis, and no award agreements subsequent to January 1, 2014 provide for such accelerated vesting.